Nikaoto/deep/README.md

 ```

 **deep** is a tiny high-performance library that lets you add drawing layers and
 a Z axis to any graphics framework in Lua.
+Insteaad of z-sorting your draw calls,
+deep lets you keep a schedule which is executed in order.

 ## Usage
 After placing `deep.lua` inside your project: